AGRINFO AGRINFO logo

 2025 updates to the EU register of PDOs and PGIs for non-EU products

-Regulations 2025/470; 2025/622; 2025/112; 2025/1013; 2025/1066; 2025/1136; 2025/1149; 2025/1245
+Regulations 2025/112; 2025/470; 2025/622; 2025/1013; 2025/1066; 2025/1136; 2025/1149; 2025/1245; 2025/1514; 2025/1517; 2025/1519; 2025/2172; 2025/2236; 2025/2237; 2025/2317; 2025/2318; 2025/2340; 2025/2422

 What is changing and why?

-New PDOs:
+New PDOs

 • “Aydın Memecik Zeytini”, a table olive of the Memecik variety of olive trees grown in Aydın province, Türkiye (2025/470)

-• “Gula Kelapa Kulonprogo Jogja”, coconut sugar made from coconut plants grown in the Kulonprogo Regency, Indonesia (2025/622)
+• “Gula Kelapa Kulonprogo Jogja”, coconut sugar made from coconut plants grown in Kulonprogo Regency, Indonesia (2025/622)

 • “Erzincan Tulum Peyniri”, a cheese made mainly from sheep’s milk, Türkiye (2025/1013)

-• “Aydın Çam Fıstığı”, a pine nut fruit from the tree Pinus pinea grown in Aydın Province, Türkiye (2025/1066).
+• “Aydın Çam Fıstığı”, a pine nut fruit from the tree Pinus pinea grown in Aydın Province, Türkiye (2025/1066)

-New PGIs:
+New PGIs

-• “Afyon Pastırması”, a dried meat product from cattle and Anatolian buffalo prepared with fenugreek in Afyonkarahisar province, Türkiye (2025/1136)
+• “Afyon Pastırması”, a dried meat product from cattle and Anatolian buffalo, prepared with fenugreek in Afyonkarahisar province, Türkiye (2025/1136)

-• “Antep Fıstık Ezmesi / Antepfıstığı Ezmesi / Gaziantep Fıstık Ezmesi”, a sweet spread made with pistachios from Gaziantep province, Türkiye (2025/1245).
+• “Antep Fıstık Ezmesi / Antepfıstığı Ezmesi / Gaziantep Fıstık Ezmesi”, a sweet spread made with pistachios from Gaziantep province, Türkiye (2025/1245)

 Timeline

-Date of effect as PDOs:
+Date of effect as PDO:

 • “Aydın Memecik Zeytini”: 1 April 2025